borismihajlovic-home/365-posts/README.md

 # 365-posts
 ## About the project
 This is a simple App that shows list of posts, single post and user info.
 It also has a mock register, login/logout functionality.
-For login testing there is a hardcodded user - username: testinguser, password: test1.
+For login testing there is a hardcodded user:
+__username: testinguser__
+__password: test1.__

 ## Requirements